Steak Cobb Salad With Creamy Avocado Dressing Recipe

 Cobb salads have always been reliable, but adding steak turns it into a full, comforting meal.
 The avocado dressing adds a creamy finish that keeps everything bright and fresh.

-Over time, this version became the one I returned to most often, easy, nourishing, and adaptable to whatever greens or toppings I have on hand.
+Over time, this became the version I reached for again and again—simple to make, nourishing, and flexible enough to work with whatever greens or toppings I had available.

 Why You’ll Be Hooked?

-• Every Bite is a Flavor Bomb: The smoky steak, creamy dressing, and crisp veggies create a flavor medley that feels indulgent without the guilt.
+• The smoky steak, creamy dressing, and crisp veggies create a flavor medley that feels indulgent without the guilt.

-• Customizable to a T: Swap steak for grilled chicken, or add roasted veggies for a vegetarian twist.
+• Swap steak for grilled chicken, or add roasted veggies for a vegetarian twist.
 It’s a salad that works with your pantry.

-• A Healthier Indulgence: The avocado dressing is creamy without any dairy, making it a win for anyone cutting back on heavy creams or mayo.
+• This avocado dressing delivers a smooth, creamy texture without using dairy, making it a great choice for anyone avoiding heavy creams or mayo.

-• Crowd-Pleaser Status: Whether serving a family dinner or hosting a get-together, this salad earns rave reviews every time.
+• Whether serving a family dinner or hosting a get together, this salad earns rave reviews every time.

 This steak Cobb salad with creamy avocado dressing was next-level good!
 The steak was juicy, the toppings were super fresh, and that avocado dressing?
 Totally crave-worthy.
 It’s the kind of salad that actually fills you up and tastes amazing too.
 Adding this to my meal prep lineup for sure!